skip to main content

 Where can I stream the Indy 500?

-The easiest way to stream the Indy 500 is with a live TV streaming service, like Hulu + Live TV, Sling TV, or YouTube TV.
+The easiest way to stream the Indy 500 is directly through FOX One, or with a live TV streaming service like Hulu + Live TV, Fubo, or YouTube TV.
 Anyone with an existing TV subscription can stream the race on FOXSports.com and the FOX Sports app.
-Most of these streaming options are available on Amazon Fire TV, Apple TV, and Roku devices.

 Is the Indy 500 blacked out on local TV?

-Yes, the Indy 500 typically doesn’t air live on TV to anyone located within central Indiana to encourage in-person attendance.
-But the IMS lifted this year’s local TV delay thanks to a grandstand sellout.
-This means the race will air live on WXIN (FOX 59) in the Indianapolis metropolitan area.
+Yes, the Indy 500 typically doesn't air live on TV to anyone located within central Indiana to encourage in-person attendance.
+That said, if the IMS lifts the local TV delay due to a grandstand sellout, the race will air live on WXIN (FOX 59) in the Indianapolis metropolitan area.

 How can I watch the Indy 500 in Canada?

-You can watch the 2025 Indy 500 in Canada via TSN, TSN+, and CTV2.
-Most practice and qualifying runs at the Indianapolis Motor Speedway will stream on TSN+ in the weeks building up to the 500-mile race.
+You can watch the 2026 Indy 500 in Canada via TSN, TSN+, and CTV2.
+Most practice and qualifying runs at the Indianapolis Motor Speedway will stream on TSN+ in the weeks leading up to the 500-mile race.

 Why you should trust us

-Our sports experts researched and tested the best ways to watch the Indianapolis 500.
-After reviewing the channels and platforms that will broadcast this year’s race, we compared 13 popular TV services head to head.
-We also analyzed ways to watch the complete IndyCar Series before determining our final viewing recommendations.
+Our CableTV.com Sports Editor, Taylor Kujawa, researched and tested the best ways to watch the Indianapolis 500 this season.
+After reviewing the channels and platforms that will broadcast this year’s race, Taylor compared 12+ popular TV services head-to-head.
+He also analyzed ways to watch the complete IndyCar Series before determining his final viewing recommendations.

 Check out our How We Rank page to learn more about our methods.